davidcoles/vc5/README.md

 ## Goals

 * Simple deployment with a single binary
-* Stable beckend selection with Maglev hashing algorithm
+* Stable backend selection with Maglev hashing algorithm
-* Route health injection handled automatically, no need to run other software such as ExaBGP
+* Route health injection handled automatically; no need to run other software such as ExaBGP
-* Minimally invasive - does not require any modification of iptables rules on server
+* Minimally invasive; does not require any modification of iptables rules on server
 * No modification of backend servers beyond adding the VIP to a loopback device
-* Health-checks run against the VIP on backend servers - not their real addresses
+* Health-checks run against the VIP on backend servers, not their real addresses
 * HTTP/HTTPS, full TCP handshake, half-open SYN probe and UDP DNS healthchecks supported
 * As close as possible to line-rate 10Gbps performance
-* In-kernel code execution (with XDP/eBGP) - native mode drivers bypass sk_buff allocation
+* In-kernel code execution with XDP/eBGP - native mode drivers bypass sk_buff allocation
-* DDoS mitigation with fast early drop rules (filtering at /20 granularity - in progress)
+* (D)DoS mitigation with fast early drop rules (filtering at /20 granularity - in progress)
-* Multiple VLAN support (also multiple NICs for developement/lower bandwith applications)
+* Multiple VLAN support (also multiple NICs for developement/lower bandwidth applications)
 * Bonded network device support to provide high-availibility with LAG/MLAG
+* Observability via a web console and Prometheus metrics
+* Simple API to enable embedding into your own project

 ## About